divvi-xyz/docs-v1/docs/mobile-framework/overview.md

 # Overview

-Divv Mobile Framework is a set of software SDKs and services that helps web3 builders implement and deliver native mobile experiences to end-users.
+Divvi Mobile Framework is a set of software SDKs and services that helps web3 builders implement and deliver native mobile experiences to end-users.
 Mobile Framework aims to support: